ellKhalil/ellKhalil/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on PHP & Laravel
+- 🔭 I’m currently working with PHP, Laravel, JavaScript & Html.
-- 🌱 I’m currently learning Phython & React
+- 🌱 I’m currently learning Web3, Smart contracts, Phython & React.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on blockchain technology/Decentralized organizations.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Decentralized finance.
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Email: khalilnaseer03@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Over 90% of the world's currency is digital: This includes money held in bank accounts and traded electronically, meaning physical money only accounts for a small fraction of the total currency.

 ## ⚡ Technologies